davidalexandercurrie/IMA-FE-Fall-22/README.md

 * Developer Tools for Chrome or Firefox
   * Firebug for Firefox, http://getfirebug.com or
   * Chrome Developer Tools, https://developers.google.com/chrome-developer-tools
-* HTML Text Editor (Visual Studio Code, Atom, Brackets.io, etc)
+* HTML Text Editor (Visual Studio Code or any one that you prefer)
 * Web Server Space
 	* We will be using Github Pages to host your websites, but you are welcome to purchase your own server space as well.